US short of options to punish NKorea for serious cyberattack - Aurora Sentinel

 While experts say North Korea lacks the elite capabilities of Russia or China, it has honed its cyber skills and has been accused of increasingly serious attacks.

-“Their technical abilities are not the best out there, but they are plenty good enough to find a weak point and take advantage of it.
-They can cause plenty of havoc with the skills they have,” said Benjamin Read, manager for cyberespionage analysis at online security provider FireEye.
+“Their technical abilities are not the best out there, but they are plenty good enough to find a weak point and take advantage of it,” said Benjamin Read, manager for cyberespionage analysis at online security provider FireEye.

 FireEye says that in September it detected and stopped spear phishing emails sent to U.S. electric companies by a group affiliated with the North Korean government, though it did not observe the use of any method designed to compromise power supply.
 They also believe that North Korean hackers are targeting bitcoin exchanges to supplement the government’s income.